Sanda Amadou

 His works seem to obey a rigorous geometry and form complex architectures, which are simultaneously playful and surprisingly fragile.
 Lines, circles, triangles and quadrilaterals, semi-mathematical figures that are never perfect, connect Fulani symbols of of natural life with ropes at its base.
 His images result in imaginary forms and grotesque figures that show a ragged vulnerability, ethereal and always in motion.
 They allow the viewer to glimpse an unreal essence.

 Amadou is a recognized artist both domestically and internationally.
-He has participated in many solo and collective exhibitions over the years, including in Benin Republic, Togo, Ghana, Nigeria, South Africa, Senegal, Dubai, Germany, the Netherlands and the US (San Francisco and New York) and has been featured at major international art exhibitions and fairs such as World Art Dubai and at ARTX Lagos (Nigeria), and AKAA Paris (2021 and solo 2022).
+He has participated in many solo and collective exhibitions over the years, including in Benin Republic, Togo, Ghana, Nigeria, South Africa, Senegal, Dubai, Germany, the Netherlands and the US (San Francisco and New York) and has been featured at major international art exhibitions and fairs such as World Art Dubai and at ARTX Lagos (Nigeria), and AKAA Paris (groep 2021 and 2023, and solo 2022)

 Credentials